 The Consortium on Pre-Primary Data and Measurement in Africa (CPDMA) was originally established in 2019, as a partnership between USAID, ECD Measure, and global partners interested in early childhood data and measurement issues.
 In its inception year, CPDMA established four country teams (Ethiopia, Liberia, Rwanda and South Africa).
 Each country team identified their priority needs in early childhood data and measurement and had opportunities to share their experiences with other teams through virtual and in-person meetings and webinars.

 As we move into Phase 2, the Consortium has adopted “Together for Early Childhood Evidence” as part of its name, to increase awareness of the work and emphasize shared learning and cross-country collaboration.
-In addition, two new country teams – Tanzania and Zambia – will join the original four.
 In Phase 2, country teams will continue generating and applying early childhood evidence in their respective countries and sharing experiences with other participants.

 ECD Measure, hosted at the University of Nebraska Medical Center, is a group of researchers and policy experts who provide capacity building and technical assistance for the use of early childhood measurement and data.
 We strive to make better learning experiences for children worldwide by using data to make better decisions.
 ECD Measure serves as the Secretariat for Together for Early Childhood Evidence, facilitating coordination among participating countries and offering technical support.
 Visit ecdmeasure.org to learn more.